 - About Us

 KVC Nebraska is a private, nonprofit organization that provides a variety of programs and services to meet the diverse needs of youth, families and adults throughout Nebraska.
-We offer foster care, home-based support for people with disabilities, intensive in-home preservation and reunification, behavioral health, and educational support services to over a thousand children, families and adults every year.
+We offer foster care, home-based support for people with disabilities, intensive in-home preservation and reunification, behavioral health, substance use evaluations, and educational support services to over a thousand children, families and adults every year.

 We offer a variety of programs and services to meet the diverse needs of children, youth, adults and families.
 We accept referrals from the State of Nebraska Department of Health and Human Services, Saint Francis Ministries, and Nebraska Juvenile Probation.